-Vote on director nominees should be determined on a CASE-BY-CASE basis taking into consideration the following:
+Vote on director nominees should be determined on a CASE-BY-CASE basis taking into consideration the following:.

-- The company's committee structure: statutory auditor board structure, U.S.-type three committee structure, or audit committee structure; or

-- Adequate disclosure has not been provided in a timely manner; or

-- There are clear concerns over questionable finances or restatements; or

-- There have been questionable transactions or conflicts of interest; or

-- There are any records of abuses against minority shareholder interests; or

-- The board fails to meet minimum corporate governance standards; or

-- There are reservations about:

-- Director terms

-- Bundling of proposals to elect directors
+- The company's committee structure: statutory auditor board structure, U.S.-type three committee structure, or audit committee structure; or - Adequate disclosure has not been provided in a timely manner; or - There are clear concerns over questionable finances or restatements; or - There have been questionable transactions or conflicts of interest; or - · There are any records of abuses against minority shareholder interests; or - The board fails to meet minimum corporate governance standards; or - There are reservations about: - Director terms - Bundling of proposals to elect directors - Disclosure of named nominees - Overboarded directors

-- Board independence

-- Disclosure of named nominees

-- Combined Chairman/CEO

-- Election of former CEO as Chairman of the board

-- Overboarded directors

-- Composition of committees

-- Director independence

-- Number of directors on the board

-- Lack of gender diversity on the board

-- Specific concerns about the individual or company, such as criminal wrongdoing or breach of fiduciary responsibilities; or

-- There are other considerations which may include sanctions from government or authority, violations of laws and regulations, or other issues related to improper business practice, failure to replace management, or egregious actions related to service on other boards.
+- Director independence - Specific concerns about the individual or company, such as criminal wrongdoing or breach of fiduciary responsibilities; or - There are other considerations which may include sanctions from government or authority, violations of laws and regulations, or other issues related to improper business practice, failure to replace management, or egregious actions related to service on other boards.

-Vote AGAINST top executives when the company has an excessive amount of strategic shareholdings.
+Generally vote AGAINST top executives when the company has an excessive amount of strategic shareholdings.

-Vote AGAINST top executives when the company has posted average return on equity (ROE) of less than five percent over the last five fiscal years.
+Generally vote AGAINST top executives when the company has posted average return on equity (ROE) of less than five percent over the last five fiscal years.